IT Support Automation Examples: 20 Ranked by Operational Impact

 8. Password Reset Automation

-What it does: Handles password reset requests end to end: identity verification, reset initiation in Active Directory or Okta, confirmation to the user, and ticket closure.
+What it does: Handles password reset requests end to end.
+Identity verification, reset initiation in Active Directory or Okta, confirmation to the user, and ticket closure.
 No agent involvement at any step.

-Why it matters: Password resets are consistently the single highest-volume request type in mid-market IT environments.
+Why it matters: Password resets are the single highest-volume request type in mid-market IT environments.
 Automating them end to end typically recovers two to four hours of agent time per week for a 10-agent team.

 Precondition: Requires integration between Freshservice and the identity management system.
 Agent-handled resets must be standardised before automating.